 The World Health Organization recommends 30 minutes of daily activity for adults ages 18-64.
 While this is easily manageable for most people, sometimes your schedule won’t give you a minute to do it.

 That’s where these exercises come in handy.
-You can burn calories, improve blood flow, and better your concentration while you finish those reports and emails.
+You can burn calories, improve blood flow, and better your concentration while you stand at your standing desk and finish those reports and emails.

 It should be no surprise that you’re not going to become a professional body builder while exercising at your desk.
 You will, however, develop them much faster than you would sitting down.